8 Habits of Highly Effective Admission & Enrollment Professionals

 8 – Build your team

 Working in silos is no longer an option.
-The highly effective enrolment manager understands this and works actively to bridge the gap between teams, departments, and even misaligned understandings (How many times have you heard rumblings about what students were enrolled and why.
+The highly effective enrollment manager understands this and works actively to bridge the gap between teams, departments, and even misaligned understandings (How many times have you heard rumblings about what students were enrolled and why.
 Or how admissions decisions are even made–such a mysterious process!).

 The Advancement Team: Admissions, Marketing, and Development should be your go-to team that is completely in lock step around vision, goals, vernacular, struggles, and joys.
 From inquiry to graduation this is the team that sees the big picture, can help move the needle where things need to shift, and can hold each other accountable.
 Bonus!